mchlol/jsd-game-list/README.md

 ### Pagination

 I went around in circles with this for a while.
 I even tried making a separate component then realised I couldn't get the search query.
 Eventually I moved the entire axios request into useEffect and installed `react-paginate` to handle the rest.
 But another problem - I had an if/else to call the API with /games instead of /games/search if the user didn't enter a query.
 But the render was triggering before the request was finished (even though loading was set to true).
-I fixed this by using a ternary within the axios call to decide which url to use.
-I figured this works within jsx, because if/else does not as it needs to return something, so it would work in this case too, and makes it clear what it is doing.
+I remembered something our class instructor said about expressions in jsx needing to return something, and applied that same principle to the actual call to the URL!
+I used a ternary within the axios call to decide which url to use.

 ### useEffect infinite loop

 In the MyLists component, I call the wishlist key from localStorage.
 Setting this list as the dependency triggers an infinite loop as the key gets called and set within useEffect.
 I read [this post by Dan Abromov](https://overreacted.io/a-complete-guide-to-useeffect/) and created a boolean `listChanged` and use that as the dependency instead - so when a user deletes a game from the list, `listChanged` is updated to true.
 This works once.
 But when the user deletes another game straightaway the view does not update.
 This is fixed by also updating the `wishlist` variable in state.
 Then it triggers a re-render.

+## Conclusion

+I learned a lot from creating this project, I really enjoyed using React.
+It's only my first React project, so it's very basic, but I'm excited to explore this further.